Gusti Yehoshua Braverman: Biography

-Gusti Yehoshua Braverman was born in Israel.
+Gusti Yehoshua Braverman was born in Romania and came to Israel when she was 6 months years old.
 She attended The Hebrew University of Jerusalem, graduating with a BA in Social Work and Mass Communication, and an MA in Mass Communication.
 She is also certified in Organizational Consulting by Tel Aviv University.

 Public service career

 Yehoshua Braverman was the director of the Tamar Dance Company in 1990–1992 and the Associate Director of Israeli Movement for Progressive Judaism from September 1993-July 2010.